 - Even if your child can take his/her own medicine, it is important for the school clinical team to be aware of the student’s medical needs in case of an emergency.

-- Medication Administration Forms are accepted on a rolling basis, but should be submitted by July 13, 2018.
+- Medication Administration Forms are accepted on a rolling basis.
 You must submit a new Medication Administration Form each school year.

 Applying for your child to take medicine at school or getting a skilled nursing treatment is easy: